LiaScript/LiaScript/README.md

 ## Version-Changes

+**0.9.33** (15/09/2021)

+- fix: CSS styling for Katex-formulas and displayMode
+- Internal message-routing uses a fixed datatype (`Return`) for all modules

 **0.9.32** (06/09/2021)

 - Improved accessibility for quizzes
 - Custom styling enabled for comments
-- Imporved relative link handling
+- Improved relative link handling
 - Updated translations
 - fix: Minor CSS bugs and relative links in `href="#..."`